NVIDIA/NeMo-Curator/docs/user-guide/text-curation.rst

 Text Curation
 =============
-:ref:`Downloading and Extracting Text <data-curator-download>` Downloading a massive public dataset is usually the first step in data curation, and it can be cumbersome due to the dataset’s massive size and hosting method.
+:ref:`Downloading and Extracting Text <data-curator-download>` Downloading a massive public dataset is usually the first step in data curation, and it can be cumbersome due to the dataset's massive size and hosting method.
 This section describes how to download and extract large corpora efficiently.
+NeMo Curator supports multiple content extraction methods including JusText, Resiliparse, and Trafilatura to cleanly extract text from web content.

 :ref:`Working with DocumentDataset <data-curator-documentdataset>` DocumentDataset is the standard format for datasets in NeMo Curator.
 This section describes how to get datasets in and out of this format, as well as how DocumentDataset interacts with the modules.